 Xero is used by 3.3 million small businesses in 180 countries.
 We based this small business trends 2023 report on their experiences.

 Specifically, data came from these surveys and reports:

-- Xero 2021 – Voice of Customer, small business survey
+- Xero 2022 – One step – small business digitization

-- Xero 2021 – Global eCommerce report, small business survey
+- OECD, Accenture, Xero 2021 – Small business as usual

-Insights and comments on these small business trends came from accountants and bookkeepers in the USA, the UK, Singapore, Australia and New Zealand.
+Insights and comments on these small business trends came from accountants and economists in the USA, the UK, and Australia.

 Written by Eammon Conaghan

 Who’s been interviewing, analyzing and writing about small businesses since 2014.

 Xero has all the features you need to manage the end of the fiscal year effortlessly.

 Keep track of your cash flow with daily bank reconciliation.
 Save time and stay current on your business.